Medical brigade

 In the United States Army, a medical brigade (MED BDE) is a unit providing command and control for assigned or attached medical units at Corps level.
-One MED BDE is typically assigned to one Army Corps and a typical Headquarters and Headquarters Detachment (HHD) for a MED BDE consists of about 65 personnel.
+One Medical Brigade is typically assigned to one Army Corps to provide Role III Command and Control, and Medical Brigades are assigned as needed to the Medical Command (Deployment Support) as required to lessen the span of control at Role IV.
+A typical Headquarters and Headquarters Company (HHC) for a MED BDE consists of about 65 personnel.

 Operations

-A MED BDE tasks and organizes its medical assets on the battlefield.
-It plans Health Service Support (HSS) operations and oversees logistical operations for the group's units.
+A Medical Brigade task organizes its medical assets on the battlefield.
+It plans Combat Service Support (CHS) operations and oversees logistical operations for the group's units.
 It serves as a radio control net for group units and performs medical regulation between group units.
 It also coordinates external support for group units.